andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 }
 ```

 Overall, on the surface, TypeScript and Haxe are quite similar, with minor differences where one is slightly more verbose than the other, or the opposite.
+The significant differences are:

+ * Haxe has better expression syntax.
+ * TypeScript has better function type syntax.
+ * TypeScript has more built-in short-hands for writing functions and classes.
-Haxe has better expression syntax, but TypeScript has better function syntax.
-However, the underlying semantics of their syntactically similar codes can be quite different.
-Haxe is also extensible by the use of macros, which may transform the semantics of a given piece of code to implement new features.
+ * Haxe is extensible by the use of macros, which may transform the semantics of specific expressions.

+Although the syntaxes are mostly similar, the underlying semantics of the codes in the two languages can be quite different.
 We will discuss more about the semantic differences of the two languages in the following section.

 ### Semantics